openhab/openhab-docs/configuration/eclipseiotmarket.md

 # Eclipse IoT Marketplace Integration

-The <a href="https://marketplace.eclipse.org/taxonomy/term/4988%2C4396/title">Eclipse IoT Marketplace</a> hosts third-party add-ons that can be browsed and installed to openHAB through this integration.
+The [Eclipse IoT Marketplace](https://marketplace.eclipse.org/taxonomy/term/4988%2C4396/title) hosts third-party add-ons that can be browsed and installed to openHAB through this integration.

 ## Installation